Knitting needle sizes and conversion chart

 Find out how to measure your needles and convert between UK, US and metric sizes with our guide to knitting needle sizes.

 Knitting needle sizes can be confusing, but don't worry – we're here to help you make sense of them.
 Countries label their knitting needles in different ways, so the number on your needle may mean a different thing depending on where in the world you live.
-In this article we'll explain more about these numbers, show you how to measure knitting needle sizes, and provide a knitting needle conversion chart for UK, metric and US sizes.
+In this article, we'll explain more about these numbers, show you how to measure knitting needle sizes, and provide a knitting needle conversion chart for the UK, metric and US sizes.
 In our guide you'll find: